 Do you see the IR Receiver listed under the USB section of the Apple System Profiler?
 Yes: Go on to the next step.

 No: Replace the IR cable and retest.
-Refer to the "IR Board" take apart procedure Do supported applications now respond to input from the IR remote?
+Refer to the "IR Board" procedure in Take Apart.
+Do supported applications now respond to input from the IR remote?

 Yes: Problem resolved.